NFL mock draft 3.0: 6 quarterbacks land in two-round projection

 12. Cleveland Browns — Ohio State S Malik Hooker

-Prediction: The Browns either will find a veteran option at quarterback or use a pick outside Round 1 on one.
+Prediction: The Browns will find a veteran option at quarterback or use a pick outside Round 1 on one.
 Which of course will make everyone mad in Cleveland.
 Such is life for a Browns fan.
 But Hooker has the chance to be a special type of center fielder the more he plays.
-The Browns’ analytics team are likely to have a massive grade on this size-speed-production difference maker on defense.
+The Browns’ analytics team are likely to have a massive grade on this difference maker on defense.

 13. Arizona Cardinals — North Carolina QB Mitch Trubisky

-We’re still not 100 percent sold on Trubisky as a top-10 prospect, and he’s certainly risky projecting as a Day 1 starter in 2017.
-A year ago he couldn’t beat out Marquise Williams at UNC, and Williams was beat out by Joe Callahan for a roster spot on the Green Bay Packers.
+Don’t be 100 percent sold on Trubisky as a top-10 prospect, and he’s certainly risky projecting as a Day 1 starter in 2017.
+A year ago he couldn’t beat out Marquise Williams at UNC, and Williams was bested by Joe Callahan for a roster spot on the Green Bay Packers.
 Even with Trubisky’s big improvement in 2016, there are still holes in his game.
 He’s an ideal stash QB for a year if the talented Cardinals can squeeze one more year out of Carson Palmer.
-They’re actually not far cries from each other as quarterbacks.
+They’re not far cries from each other as quarterbacks.

 *14. Indianapolis Colts — UCLA pass rusher Takkarist McKinley

-We still think changes to the staff or scouting department are coming, but what won’t change is the need on defense — all three levels, really.
+Changes to the staff or scouting department are probably coming, but what won’t change is the need on defense — all three levels, really.
 The fast-rising McKinley has a chance to make himself some money at the Senior Bowl and solidify a first-round spot.
 With the ability to rush from two- and three-point stances, he’s an ideal fit to replace the retired Robert Mathis and/or the eminently replaceable Erik Walden.

 *15. Philadelphia Eagles (via Minnesota Vikings) — Washington WR John Ross

 Fire up your DeSean Jackson comps.
-Ross is the best blazer in this draft, and he could add a shot of badly needed playmaking to the offense that held Carson Wentz lacked.
-Drops also were a huge problem for the Eagles, and Ross has better hands than Will Fuller, who was drafted in this range a year ago.
+Ross is the best blazer in this draft, and he could add a shot of badly needed playmaking for Carson Wentz and the Eagles’ offense.
+Drops also were a huge problem for Philly, and Ross has better hands than Will Fuller, who was drafted in this range a year ago.
 Size is a concern, but Ross could add a lot.

 16. Baltimore Ravens — Alabama pass rusher Tim Williams

 This almost feels like too good a fit.
-True, Williams could continue to climb and might not be available, but it’s hard to convince NFL teams you’re ready to stop the run when he has only one more game left this season.
-But with his elite pass-rush chops, we think Williams would step in nicely for a Ravens defense that needs to get younger at this spot.
+Williams could continue to climb and might not be available here because he’s regarded as that good a pass rusher.
+But the questions about him are that he might not be a three-down player who excels at stopping the run, mainly because Bama was so loaded they had him mostly come in on passing downs.
+With only the national title game left this season (assuming he declares, as expected) there’s not much time to change opinions on that, and it’s not like postseason workouts can change that reputation.
+Still, Williams would step in nicely for a Ravens defense that needs to get younger at this spot, and he can grow into being a three-down defender in time.

 17. Washington Redskins — Michigan State DL Malik McDowell

 The Redskins’ next defensive coordinator will be their third in four years, and he’ll be seeking help up front first and foremost.
-Safety and inside linebacker also are worries, but McDowell can help be a disruptive force and the kind of trench player who GM Scot McCloughan might seek in this range.
+Safety and inside linebacker also are worries, but McDowell can be a disruptive force and the kind of trench player who GM Scot McCloughan might seek in this range.

 18. Tennessee Titans — Washington CB Sidney Jones

 If the Titans can land their top receiver and top corner in Round 1, it would be a massive victory for GM Jon Robinson and his staff.
 Of course, we’re just guessing who those players might be, and there are several corners who could start flying off the board starting at this point.
-We like Jones’ length and press coverage ability to help a unit that currently has no regular taller than 5-foot-11.
+Jones’ length and press coverage ability are commendable and should help a unit that currently has no regular taller than 5-foot-11.

 19. Tampa Bay Buccaneers — Wisconsin OT Ryan Ramczyk

 The former D-III player has seen his profile raise immensely and yet he hangs in the balance with hip surgery on the horizon.
-We think that he’ll take the risk and enter the draft knowing how weak a class it is overall and how high the need is in the NFL right now.
+He’ll likely take the risk and enter the draft knowing how weak a class it is overall and how high the need is in the NFL right now.
 And Ramczyk would continue the overhaul of Jameis Winston’s protection up front, allowing the Bucs to put him either at left tackle or at right.
 Ramczyk can play either, depending on the team’s long-term plans for Donovan Smith.

 20. Denver Broncos — Alabama OT Cam Robinson